 ● With a joint and several guarantee, the death of one of the guarantors means that their estate is liable for repayment to the loan, along with the assets and incomes of the surviving guarantors.

 Before signing on the dotted line, it is important to consider that this agreement will link you with both the bank and the borrower for the duration of the life of the loan—this could mean several decades.
 Doing so could have potential repercussions on your finances, as well as on your relationship with the borrower.
-Be completely clear and aware of all terms and conditions of the loans, like an Oink Money Guarantor Loan, and think long and hard about the possibility that you may end up responsible for repaying it.
+Be completely clear and aware of all terms and conditions of the loans and think long and hard about the possibility that you may end up responsible for repaying it.